Fox-ML-infrastructure/Contracting_Docs/internal/CURRENT_AVAILABILITY.md

 - EIN registration — ✓ Completed
 - Business bank account setup — ✓ Completed

-The following remains pending:
+Business Insurance:

-- General Liability insurance — In progress
+- General Liability insurance — Will be obtained if a client requires it
-- Professional Liability / Errors & Omissions (E&O) insurance — In progress
+- Professional Liability / Errors & Omissions (E&O) insurance — Will be obtained if a client requires it

-Business insurance must be obtained before any contractually binding or billable work begins.
+Until a client specifically requires insurance as part of their procurement or compliance requirements, maintaining insurance without active client requirements is not feasible.
+If insurance is required for an engagement, it will be obtained before work begins.

 Further detail on this process is provided in the separate **Business Formation and Insurance Status** document.